unfoldedcircle/integration-androidtv/README.md

 retrieved from supported apps.
 The application source list is limited to a predefined list, as retrieving the installed apps is not possible.

 This integration is included in the Remote Two and Remote 3 firmware, and no external service must be run to connect with Android TV devices.
-It can be run as an external integration for development
+It can be run as an external integration for development.

 - [Requirements and setting](docs/settings.md).
 - Multiple Android TV devices are supported with version 0.5.0 and newer.